Just-JavaScript/justjavascript.com/README.md

 You can set the `NEXT_PUBLIC_DISABLE_LOGIN_FOR_DEV=true` env variable to view the content without logging in when the `NODE_ENV === 'development`.

+You may also get a production access key from the egghead team and paste it into `NEXT_PUBLIC_DEV_USER_TOKEN`.
+This will log you into the use associated with this access token.

 ## Logging In

 To log in, you need to have a purchase associated with the log in email.